oracle/graaljs/docs/user/Options.md

 #### intl-402

 This option enables ECMAScript's [Internationalization API](https://tc39.github.io/ecma402/).
-It expects a Boolean value and the default is `false`.
+It expects a Boolean value and the default is `true`.

 #### Strict Mode